cosmos/interchain-security/docs/docs/adrs/intro.md

 ---
 sidebar_position: 1
-title: ADRs
+title: Overview
 ---

-# Architecture Decision Records (ADR)
+# Overview

 This is a location to record all high-level architecture decisions in the Interchain Security project.

-You can read more about the ADR concept in this [blog post](https://product.reverb.com/documenting-architecture-decisions-the-reverb-way-a3563bb24bd0#.78xhdix6t).
+You can read more about the Architecture Decision Record (ADR) concept in this [blog post](https://product.reverb.com/documenting-architecture-decisions-the-reverb-way-a3563bb24bd0#.78xhdix6t).

 An ADR should provide: